chef/chef-web-docs/content/reusable/md/chef_client_bootstrap_node.md

-A node is any physical, virtual, or cloud device that is configured and maintained by an instance of Chef Infra Client.
+A node is any physical, virtual, or cloud device that's configured and maintained by an instance of Chef Infra Client.
 Bootstrapping installs Chef Infra Client on a target system so that it can run as a client and sets the node up to communicate with a Chef Infra Server.
 There are two